D'Onta Foreman: Chicago Bears

 On March 16, 2023, Foreman signed a one-year contract with the Chicago Bears.

-He was a healthy scratch for four consecutive games from Week 2 through Week 5, but became the Bears starting running back in Week 6 following injuries to Khalil Herbert and Roschon Johnson.
-On October 23, Foreman recorded two rushing touchdowns and 89 yards on 16 carries, while also adding 31 yards receiving yards and one touchdown reception en route to a 30–12 win over the Las Vegas Raiders.
+Foreman was a healthy scratch for four consecutive games from Week 2 to 5 before becoming the Bears' starting running back in Week 6 following injuries to Khalil Herbert and Roschon Johnson.
+During Week 7 against the Las Vegas Raiders, Foreman had 16 carries for 89 yards and two touchdowns to go along with three receptions for 31 yards and a touchdown in the 30–12 victory.
 He was named the FedEx Ground Player of the Week for his efforts.
+Three weeks later against his former team, the Panthers, Foreman recorded 21 carries for 80 yards and a touchdown.
+In the next game against the Lions, he had six carries for 14 yards and a touchdown during the 31–26 road loss.

-He finished the 2023 season with 109 carries for 425 rushing yards and four rushing touchdowns to go with a receiving touchdown.
+Foreman finished the 2023 season with 109 carries for 425 yards and four touchdowns to go along with 11 receptions for 77 yards and a touchdown in nine games and eight starts.

 Cleveland Browns

 On March 22, 2024, Foreman signed with the Cleveland Browns.

-He appeared in 11 games and started three in the 2024 season.
-He finished with 71 carries for 232 rushing yards.
+Foreman finished the 2024 season with 71 carries for 232 yards to go along with six carries for 54 yards in 11 games and three starts.